Hirak (Algeria): Slogans, songs and symbols

 Yetnahaw Gaa !, often written Yetnahaw ga3 !, or, in Algerian Arabic, (يتنحاو ڨاع), means "they should all go" and became a rallying cry after Bouteflika renounced his run for a fifth term.

 Some slogans referred to the incumbent president as "the Moroccan" because of his birthplace and his reputed membership in a shadowy second Oudja Clan.
 Others, such as "bring back the commandos of the army and the BIS, there will be no fifth term" alluded to the baltaguias.
 By April, common slogans, placards, chants and hashtags included: "Leave means Leave" and "Throw them all out".
 Protesters in the capital chanted: "Bouteflika get out, and take Gaid Salah with you."

 Songs such as "Libérer l'Algérie", written by artists supporting the movement, "Allô le système!" by Raja Meziane and "La liberté" by Soolking, became hits with the protesters upon their release.

 Cachir, an emblematic Algerian sausage, was brandished and tossed around during demonstrations as a reminder of the 2014 elections when the press reported that Bouteflika's re-election committee was increasing attendance at their meetings by handing out free sandwiches filled with the sausage.
-In the protestor's eyes, cachir had become a "symbol of corruption and of the 'buying of votes and souls.'"
+In the protester's eyes, cachir had become a "symbol of corruption and of the 'buying of votes and souls.'"
 The Algerians have also employed humour and comedy to express dissent and discontent.

 Algerian activist Hamza Hamouchene captured the following on his iPhone: